How we are monitoring and evaluating the project

 This research, carried out by the market research company, indicates that:

-- 61% of residents support the project changes and 14% oppose, with 24% either saying they are neutral or don’t know (NB the total does not add up to 100% due to rounding).
+- 74% of residents support the project changes and 6% oppose, with 20% either saying they are neutral or don’t know.
+This shows an increase in support from the second survey undertaken in spring.

-Business surveys showed strong awareness of the project with equal support and opposition (36% of 47 surveys) for the measures with a large increase in ‘no opinion’ compared to baseline results.
+Business surveys showed strong awareness of the project with slightly more overall support for the project (38% support to 30% oppose in the third survey).
+A large increase in ‘no opinion’ was noted compared to baseline results.